MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 ## What are the common challenges?

-- **Size your workload for training**: Training your workload on a model requires a significant amount of compute resources initially, but that requirement decreases after the training is finished.
+- **Size your workload for training**: Training your workload on a model requires a significant amount of compute resources initially, but that amount decreases after the training is finished.
 After you train your system on a model, running the system requires less compute resources because it's only responding to prompts.
 - **Size your workload for inference**: When you aren't running a model-based workload, you need a more consistent amount of compute power.
 - **Buy versus build**: Determine whether an off-the-shelf solution, like Azure OpenAI, suits your requirements or whether you need to build your own solution.
 - **Deal with data**: You need strategies to handle the following data scenarios: